-Barcelona Braces For More Protests After Catalan Separatists Sentenced To Prison
+Spain Braces For More Protests After Catalan Separatists Sentenced To Prison

 Railroads were blocked by pro-independence protesters who threw trash on the tracks and then set it on fire.
 Demonstrations also swarmed major roads, bringing traffic to a standstill.

-Many flights were cancelled in anticipation of protesters gathering at Barcelona's main airport for a second day of protests, including American Airlines flights to New York, Miami, Chicago and Philadelphia.
+Many flights were canceled in anticipation of protesters gathering at Barcelona's main airport for a second day of protests, including American Airlines flights to New York, Miami, Chicago and Philadelphia.

 Student Claudia Cusi was at the airport on Monday, where thousands clashed with police who held them back with batons and rubber bullets.

-"We just wanted a referendum and the right to vote and all that happened was that they ended up in jail," Cusi told reporter Lucia Benavides, who is covering the unrest for NPR.
+"We just wanted a referendum and the right to vote, and all that happened was that they ended up in jail," Cusi told reporter Lucia Benavides, who is covering the unrest for NPR.

 The protests and Monday's court rulings that sparked them stem from an independence referendum held two years ago.
 Although turnout was low, an overwhelming number cast ballots for independence from Spain.